-Plant is stated at the original cost of construction which includes the cost of contracted services, direct labor, materials, overhead items and capitalized interest.
+Plant is stated at the original cost of construction which includes the cost of contracted services, direct labor, materials, and overhead items.
 Contributions from others toward the construction of electric plant are credited to the applicable plant accounts.

 When property, which represents a retirement unit, is replaced or removed, the average cost of such property as determined from the continuing property records is credited to electric plant and such cost, together with cost of removal less salvage, is charged to the accumulated provision for depreciation.